DashCal/CommonTo/Agreement/Mechanism/Raw/English.md

 ## Application Channel

-Applications can be submitted via email by sending an email to JumpTo@LocalWu.top.
+Applications can be submitted via email by sending an email to Contact@LocalWu.top.
 Please ensure that the email address used for sending is contactable, or actively indicate a contactable email address in a prominent position in the body of the email.
-We will use LocalWu@FoxMail.com as the response email address.
+We will use from@LocalWu.top (or LocalWu@FoxMail.com) as the response email address.
 Please ensure that you can receive emails from this address and can reply promptly.

 The content requirements and a simulated application email are as follows: